davetang/machine_learning/caret/README.md

     testing <- Sonar[-idx, ]

-The function `trainControl` can be used to specify the type of resampling and in the example below we perform 10 by 10 cross-validation.
+The function `trainControl` can be used to specify the type of resampling and in the example below we repeat a 10-fold cross-validation 10 times.

     fit_control <- trainControl(
       method = "repeatedcv",